scribe-org/Scribe-iOS/README.md

 # Supported Languages [`⇧`](#contents) <a id="supported-languages"></a>

 The Scribe team has interest in creating keyboards for all languages of interest.
 The following table shows the supported languages and the amount of data available for each on [Wikidata](https://www.wikidata.org/).
-Based on the available data, the next languages that the Scribe team could focus on are Russian ([queries](https://github.com/scribe-org/Scribe-iOS/blob/main/Data/Russian/), [issue](https://github.com/scribe-org/Scribe-iOS/issues/6)), Portuguese ([queries](https://github.com/scribe-org/Scribe-iOS/blob/main/Data/Portuguese/), [issue](https://github.com/scribe-org/Scribe-iOS/issues/67)) and French ([queries](https://github.com/scribe-org/Scribe-iOS/blob/main/Data/French/), [issue](https://github.com/scribe-org/Scribe-iOS/issues/68)).
+Check [Scribe-iOS/Data](https://github.com/scribe-org/Scribe-iOS/tree/main/Data) for queries for all current languages and those that have substantial data on [Wikidata](https://www.wikidata.org/), and check the ['-new keyboard-'](https://github.com/scribe-org/Scribe-iOS/issues?q=is%3Aissue+is%3Aopen+label%3A%22-new+keyboard-%22) label in the [Issues](https://github.com/scribe-org/Scribe-iOS/issues) for keyboards that are currently in progress or being discussed.

 | Language   | Nouns | Verbs | Translations\* | Prepositions† |
 | :--------- | ----: | ----: | -------------: | ------------: |